zvikarp/whisqr_puncher/README.md

 ### 📱 Run

-- Run `flutter pub get` form the project directory to import packages and assets.
+- Run `flutter pub get` from the project directory to import packages and assets.
 - Run `flutter run` to run the app on your mobile device.
+- After a change to the router, use the command `flutter packages pub run build_runner watch` to update the auto generated files.